 “That was the idea really!” he told The Times in May 2018.
 “Growing up a Leeds fan, I was never allowed to wear a red t-shirt, my old man never allowed it.
 Seriously.
 ‘We can’t wear red.
 We’re Leeds.’

 “It was strange when I signed for Liverpool, actually wearing red.
 My dad made a joke about it, saying, ‘That’s the first time I’ve seen you in red.’
 I still follow Leeds and want them to do well and still have that same feeling towards Manchester United.”

-He may have played top-flight football for 18 years, but he’s still a fan at heart.
+He may have played top-flight football for nearly 20 years, but he’s still a fan at heart.

 Boring James Milner

 In the uber-serious and ego-driven world of professional football, Milner has shown himself to be more than happy to take the piss out of himself in his own self-deprecating way.

 After being lumped with the tag of Boring James Milner, he has regularly played up to the joke, whether that be celebrating huge Champions League victories by drinking Ribena, trying to find a pack of Mini Eggs with an equal amount of different colours or giving us a sneak peek into Christmas at the Milners.